 When to Use Trunk or Access Mode

-In order to decide when to use Trunk or Access Mode depends on the storage appliance capabilities.
-If the storage appliance is can add VLAN tags, then it is advisable to configure appliance ports in Trunk mode and configure the VLAN tagging on the storage side for maximum flexibility.
-Multiple VLANs can be used on the same link in this case, which add flexibility to separate different protocols on the wire.
-If only one VLAN is required, or if the storage controller is not capable of VLAN tagging, then use of an access port is recommended.
+The decision about whether you should configure your appliance ports in Trunk or Access mode depends on the capabilities of the storage appliance.
+If the storage appliance has the capability to add VLAN tags, then Cisco recommends that you configure the appliance ports in Trunk mode and configure the VLAN tagging on the storage side for maximum flexibility.
+In this case, multiple VLANs can be used on the same link, which allows for isolation of different protocols on the wire.
+If the storage controller is not capable of VLAN tagging, then the use of an access port is required.

 Situations to Avoid

-Never configure VLAN tagging both on the storage side and on the UCS side simultaneously.
-Double VLAN tagging breaks communication over this VLAN.
-For example, if a VLAN tag is added in the appliance port configuration on the UCS side (Access mode or Native VLAN in Trunk mode), then do not configure tagging for the same VLAN on the storage controller side.
+Referred to as double VLAN tagging, this configuration breaks communication over the VLAN.
+If a VLAN tag is added in the appliance port configuration on the UCS side (done by configuring the appliance port in either Access mode or when using the Native VLAN while in Trunk mode), then do not configure tagging for the same VLAN on the storage controller side.

 Appliance Port Failover